 The delegation will also meet the president of the World Bank, the managing director of the International Monetary Fund (IMF), leading members of Congress, several research centres and business councils, and a number of Sudanese communities in the USA.

-Foreign Ministry spokesman Mansour Bolad said on Sunday that Hamdok’s visit to Washington is part of Sudan’s efforts to normalise relations with the United States.
+Foreign Ministry spokesperson Mansour Bolad said on Sunday that Hamdok’s visit to Washington is part of Sudan’s efforts to normalise relations with the USA.

 He added that it is crucial that the US lift sanctions against Sudan, because these sanctions impede the implementation of government programmes.
 For example, Sudan cannot borrow money from the International Monetary Fund (IMF) as long as Sudan is on the US list of state sponsors of terrorism.